mmb-carb/ESTA_Documentation/docs/SURROGATES.md

 * T7 Single
 * T7 Tractor

-The result is probably the most reliable VMT spatial surrogate for linehaul vehicles that has ever been produced for California:
+The result is probably the most reliable VMT spatial surrogate for linehaul vehicles that has ever been produced for California.
+Here is an example plot of the CSTDM-based VMT surrogate for California, during the "AM Peak" (or "Morning Rush Hour"):

 ![ARB Linehaul Surrogate AM](resources/CA_800AM_4km_2015_hdv2016.png)